usdot-jpo-ode/wzdx/spec-content/README.md

 [SpatialVerification](/spec-content/enumerated-types/SpatialVerification.md) | An indication of how a geographical coordinate was defined.
 [TimeVerification](/spec-content/enumerated-types/TimeVerification.md) | A measure of how accurate a date-time is.
 [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) | The impact to vehicular lanes along a single road in a single direction.
+[WorkerPresenceDefinition](/spec-content/enumerated-types/WorkerPresenceDefinition.md) | Method of knowing the presence of workers in the road event area.
+[WorkerPresenceSource](/spec-content/enumerated-types/WorkerPresenceSource.md) | Situations in which workers may be considered present by a jurisdiction.
 [WorkTypeName](/spec-content/enumerated-types/WorkTypeName.md) | A high-level text description of the type of work being done in a road event.

 ### Object Properties using Enumerated Types
 For ease of reference, the table below describes all properties in the WZDx specification whose value is restricted by an enumerated type, as well as the object that contains that property.